Emergency Assistance Plus

 • Their medical condition is such that they are not cleared for commercial travel even after being discharged from the hospital

-The second frightening thing about a life flight is the cost… between the aircraft, the pilot, the medical personnel, and a myriad of other factors, the cost can reach between five and six figures depending on the circumstances.
+Any of these scenarios can be a terrifying situation, without even factoring in the unexpected cost of a life flight.
+Between the aircraft, the pilot, the medical personnel, and a myriad of other factors, costs can reach between five and six figures depending on the circumstances.

-In this post, we’ll break down the costs associated with a life flight, the factors that influence cost, the role of health insurance, and alternatives.
+In this post, we’ll break down the costs associated with a life flight, the factors that influence price, the role of medevac insurance, and other travel protection alternatives.

 How much does a life flight cost?